dydx/Laravel-5-Artisan/README.md

 - Running the application tests (php artisan test)
 - Running the bundle tests (php artisan test bundle-name)
 - Calling a route (php artisan route:call get api/user/1)

+INSTALLATION
+Just create a the directory SublimeArtisan in your Sublime Text Packages directory, and you're ready to go.

+Just press Cmd + Shift + P for the dropdown command list, and search for Artisan, and pick your command :D

+NOTE: At the current moment, for the plugin to run correctly the artisan file needs to been in the root folder of your structure in the Side bar.

+This is a young plugin, still needs alot of testing.
+Give some feedback.
+Thanks.